h3abionet/agvd-docs/docs/faq.md

 - Try searching by location (e.g. 20:300000-400000)
 - If the variant is still not found this could be due to:
   - It having been filtered out in the joint calling
-  - The variant being ref/ref for all the samples
+  - The variant being REF/REF for all of the samples

 ----